 These self-help steps can help relieve sinusitis symptoms:

 - Rest.
-This will help your body fight infection and speed recovery.
+This will help your body fight inflammation and speed recovery.

-- Moisten your sinus cavities.
-Drape a towel over your head as you breathe in the vapor from a bowl of hot water.
+- Moisturize your sinus cavities.
+Drape a towel over your head as you breathe in the vapor from a bowl of medium-hot water.
 Keep the vapor directed toward your face.
-Or take a hot shower, breathing in the warm, moist air.
-This will help ease pain and help mucus drain.
+Or take a hot shower, breathing in the warm, moist air to help ease pain and help mucus drain.

 - Apply warm compresses to your face.
 Place warm, damp towels around your nose, cheeks and eyes to ease facial pain.

 If you make your own rinse, use water that's contaminant-free — distilled, sterile, previously boiled and cooled, or filtered using a filter with an absolute pore size of 1 micron or smaller — to make up the irrigation solution.
-Also be sure to rinse the irrigation device after each use with contaminant-free water and leave open to air-dry.
+Also be sure to rinse the irrigation device after each use with contaminant-free water, and let air-dry.

 - Sleep with your head elevated.
 This will help your sinuses drain, reducing congestion.